 Musical Theater has many treasures of song, dance, and storytelling.
-Discover the magic of Broadway and some of its iconic and best loved musicals with actress and teaching artist Hillary Rea.
+Discover the magic of Broadway and some of its iconic and best loved musicals.
 Students collaborate in groups to develop a musical theater scene—creating the story, characters, setting, and songs.
 Students will develop their knowledge of this exciting American genre by developing a fun and stimulating creation of their own.

 Actress and comedienne Jennifer Blaine teaches the many facets of self- presentation through acting fundamentals and improvisation.
 Students and teachers will create characters and work with topics and relevant situations that will help motivate creativity and encourage self-expression while learning cutting-edge theater techniques.
 Experience this new and exciting and innovative addition to the Kimmel Center's educational offerings.

 The Lion King Project Series: Learning with Pride

 Based Disney's The Lion King, this series of classes features the creative aspects of the musical including dance, singing, and visual elements used in the Broadway production.
 Teachers can select lessons from the following: